hermensbas/cmangos-issues-wiki/unit_condition.md

 #### Flags

 By default, multiple conditions are executed with AND operation.
-Possible to set UNIT_CONDITION_FLAG_OR to make them OR.
+UNIT_CONDITION_FLAG_OR = 0x1 causes them to execute as OR.

 #### Variable_0
 #### Variable_1